 Protein in Quinoa, Buckwheat, Amaranth, and Teff

 These are known as “pseudocereals” because they’re not technically members of the grass family, but their taste and texture are similar to grains.
 Quinoa gets hyped as a vegetarian protein source, and a cup of cooked quinoa contains a respectable eight grams of complete protein.

 But buckwheat is the mysterious hero here.
 It actually has more protein than quinoa — 11 grams per half-cup of buckwheat — and higher quantities of the essential amino acids (and its easier to pronounce!).
 Suck on that, Quinoa!

 How do you make a complete protein source?

-If you don’t see your favorite vegetarian protein source on the list above (hello, beans?!) have no fear.
-For starters, even if a plant-based protein is incomplete, it’s still worth eating — incomplete protein sources like legumes, nuts, and veggies are super-healthy foods loaded with important nutrients.
+If you don’t see your favorite vegetarian protein source on the list above (hello, beans?!), have no fear.
+For starters, even if a plant-based protein is incomplete, it’s still worth eating — incomplete protein sources like legumes, nuts, and veggies are super-healthy foods loaded with essential nutrients.

 But if you’re determined to consume complete proteins at every meal, here are a few protein pairings that should do the trick: